 If you want to pursue a Bachelor of Science but you also love the arts and humanities (English, Social Sciences, History, Philosophy) you don’t have to choose between them.
-Through our acclaimed Foundation Year Programme’s science option (FYP Science), King’s will immerse you in the works of the great minds that have shaped our intellectual history while you concurrently study Science at Dalhousie, the largest research university in Atlantic Canada.
+Through our acclaimed Foundation Year Program’s science option (FYP Science), King’s will immerse you in the works of the great minds that have shaped our intellectual history while you concurrently study Science at Dalhousie, the largest research university in Atlantic Canada.

 FYP Science is the equivalent of three first-year credits, designed to allow science students to choose two science credits in their first year.
 You will have FYP lectures 3 days a week with Tuesdays and Thursdays free for your electives.
 You will take two electives, one in math, one in science.

 King’s and Dalhousie together deliver unmatched depth and variety.
 You can specialize in these subjects by pursuing a major or honours:

 * Available as combined honours